Natasha-Warder/MCA-2024/README.md

 )
 <img title="a title" alt="Alt text" src="/images/jsymbolic values.png">

+This metadata was then used in Python to generate a piano roll and pitch histogram.

 ## Task 2 - Generating a piano roll and a pitch histogram
 Click here to view [Jupyter Notebook](https://github.com/Natasha-Warder/MCA-2024/blob/master/tasks/Intro%20to%20music21.ipynb